nccgroup/Sniffle/README.md

   -o OUTPUT, --output OUTPUT
                         PCAP output file name
 ```

+The XDS110 debugger on the Launchpad boards creates two serial ports.
+On
+Linux, they are typically named `ttyACM0` and `ttyACM1`.
+The first of the
+two created serial ports is used to communicate with Sniffle.
+By default,
+the Python CLI communicates using `/dev/ttyACM0`, but you may need to
+override this with the `-s` command line option if you are not running on
+Linux or have additional USB CDC-ACM devices connected.

 For the `-r` (RSSI filter) option, a value of -40 tends to work well if the
 sniffer is very close to or nearly touching the transmitting device.
 The RSSI